 In mid-2024, Snowflake Inc. (SNOW) faced a challenging period with its stock declining from a high of $230/share to under $120/share.

-Amid this downturn, former CEO Michael Speiser made a notable move by purchasing about $10 million worth of Snowflake shares, and current CEO Sridhar Ramaswamy acquired about $5 million worth of shares early in 2024.
+Amid this downturn, former CEO Michael Speiser made a notable move by purchasing about $10 million in Snowflake shares, and current CEO Sridhar Ramaswamy acquired about $5 million in shares early in 2024.

 These substantial insider purchases signaled strong confidence in the company’s future prospects.